Book Recommendations from the SchoolWorks Team

 Driven by Data 2.0 by Paul Bambrick-Santoyo

-Rooted in a proven framework that has been implemented in thousands of schools, this practical guide presents insights into what makes schools successful, along with tools to put the framework into place to make data work for your school.
+Rooted in a proven framework that has been implemented in thousands of schools, this practical guide presents insights into what makes schools successful, along with tools to put the framework in place to make data work for your school.

 Teaching and Instruction in the Virtual Setting